gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 5. I fix the skip connection in each transformer block.
 The diagram shows a skip connection from the input into the block to the output of attention and output of the MLP.
 This should be a skip connection from the block input to the attention output, then a skip connection from the attention output to the MLP output like in a normal transformer.
 6. Instead of applying SiLU to the timestep embedding every layer (which makes no sense.
 Just do it once), I apply an MLP then SiLU.
 7. I actually recaption all images

+Note that I trained the model with a batch size of 140*(6 model gpus)=840 on 256 resolution and a batch size of 40*(6 model gpus)=240 for 512 resolution finetune.